-Pag-IBIG Savings I or Provident Savings.
+Pag-IBIG Savings I or Provident Savings

 1. When can I claim my Pag-IBIG contributions?

 a.
-Upon membership termination.
+Upon membership termination

-You can withdraw your entire Pag-IBIG savings (also called provident benefits), which include all your contributions and dividends earned when your membership ends for any of the following reasons:
+You can withdraw your entire Pag-IBIG savings (also called provident benefits)–which include all your contributions and dividends earned–when your membership ends for any of the following reasons:

-- Permanent total disability or insanity – Lost or impaired physical/mental function due to an illness or injury.
+- Permanent total disability (PTD) or insanity – Lost or impaired physical/mental function due to an illness or injury.

 - Separation from work due to health reasons – Inability to perform your job due to severe health conditions, as certified by a doctor.

-- Permanent departure from the Philippines – Leaving the country for good or getting a permanent residency status in your host country.
+- Permanent departure from the Philippines – Leaving the country for good or getting a permanent residency in your host country.

 b.
-Optional withdrawal.
+Optional withdrawal

-Alternatively, you may claim your Pag-IBIG contributions earlier than your membership termination, as long as you meet the following conditions:
+Alternatively, you may claim your Pag-IBIG contributions earlier than your membership termination as long as you meet the following conditions:

-- Completing at least 10 years of active membership (with a total of 120 paid monthly contributions) without any gap, or 15 years with 180 monthly contributions (also without gaps)
+- Completing at least 15 years of active membership and 180 continuous monthly contributions without gaps.